 This policy is subject to applicable laws, including the Americans with Disabilities Act and the Rehabilitative Act of 1973, as amended.

 - Neither a diagnosis of AIDS nor a positive HIV antibody test will be part of the initial admission decision for students applying to NHTI, nor will NHTI require screening of students for antibody to AIDS/HIV.
 Programs providing clinical experiences should be guided by the CDC and OSHA guidelines.

 - Students with AIDS or a positive HIV antibody test will not be restricted from access to college facilities and common areas.

-- Students diagnosed with AIDS/HIV may seek reasonable accommodation in order to remain enrolled, provided the student works with the Disabilities Coordinator on the campus and provides appropriate medical documentation.
+- Students diagnosed with AIDS/HIV may seek reasonable accommodation in order to remain enrolled, provided the student works with the coordinator of Accessibility Services on the campus and provides appropriate medical documentation.